fa201/PlotView/README.md

 It is my first program written in Python so I learn while I code.

+Check the Wiki/To Do page for future steps.

 ## My goals
 - Application to learn the basics of Python.
 - Hopefully make a tool which will be useable to plot test data at work.